snowyu/ShareIt/README.md

 ## How to test it

+Currently, the web app static files on the 'html' folder can be served by a regular web server.
+For example, if you have Python installed they can be served directly from the folder using

+> python -m SimpleHTTPServer 8000

-Currently, the web app run over a web server and a socket.io proxy on Node.js, so you'll need to have installed Node.js and the modules 'express' and 'socket.io' (you can install them with the Node.js 'npm' tool).
-Later, you can be able to launch them just writting on a terminal 'node ui_html.js' and 'node connect_websockets.js' and access to the web server on http://localhost:8000.
+so the web server will be available on http://localhost:8000.

+The peer connections are managed by a socket.io proxy build on Node.js, so you'll need to have installed Node.js and the module 'socket.io' (you can install it with the Node.js 'npm' tool).
+Later, you can be able to launch it just writting on a terminal

+> node connect_websockets.js

-The socket.io proxy will be running on http://localhost:8001.
+and the socket.io proxy will be running on http://localhost:8001.

 Regarding to the browser, you will need Firefox v14 or Internet Explorer 10 (Chrome/Chromium will be available when is fixed a bug related to